berlinplan/berlinplan.github.io/readme.md

 > <sub> Multiculturalism is essential for the survival of psychopathic economies and has huge economic benefits. </sub>

-  <sub> Germany is the biggest winner.
-According to Brücker in 2013, without immigration, the labor force potential in Germany would fall by around 40% by 2050.
+<sub> Germany is the biggest **Winner.** According to Brücker in 2013, without immigration, the labor force potential in Germany would fall by around 40% by 2050.
 (117) <sub>

 #### Are the "Homeland countries" of migrants the biggest Winners, too?